Go on to

 “tentative” while Italian band PFM was at one point advertised as being

 involved instead of Larry Coryell.
+Gary

 Oct.
 11 New York, New York Academy of Music